 Over the years, monitoring goals have shifted based on changes in the NAAQS.
 On October 1, 2015, EPA strengthened the NAAQS for ground-level ozone to 70 parts per billion (ppb), based on extensive scientific evidence about ozone's effects on public health and welfare.
 The updated standards will improve public health protection, particularly for at-risk groups including children, older adults, people of all ages who have lung diseases such as asthma, and people who are active outdoors, especially outdoor workers.
-EPA anticipates making attainment/non-attainment designations for the 2015 ozone NAAQS, based on 2014-2016 air quality data, by late 2017.
-Formal attainment plans for the 2015 standards, if needed, are not anticipated to be due until 2020 0r 2021.
+EPA designated the District as a marginal nonattainment area for the 2015 ozone NAAQS, based on 2014-2016 air quality data.
+Formal attainment plans for the 2015 standards, if needed, are not anticipated to be due until 2021.
+Note that the District attained the old 2008 ozone NAAQS and recently submitted a redesignation request and maintenance plan for that old NAAQS for EPA's review and approval.

 In 2014, EPA redesignated (79 Fed.
 Reg.
-60081) the District from nonattainment to attainment of the 1997 annual NAAQS for $PM{2.5}$ (15 μg/m3).
-Also, in 2014, the District was designated as an attainment area for the more stringent 2012 annual NAAQS (12 μg/m3).
-The District is in compliance with the 2012 PM{2.5} NAAQS and continues to maintain the standards.
+60081) the District from nonattainment to attainment of the 1997 annual NAAQS for $PM{2.5}$ (15 μg/m).
+Also, in 2014, the District was designated as an attainment area for the more stringent 2012 annual NAAQS (12 μg/m).
+The District is in compliance with the 2012 PM2.5 NAAQS and continues to maintain the standards.